-You can fly direct to the Philippines from Australia via Philippine Airlines, Qantas or Cebu Pacific, and from New Zealand via Philippine Airlines.
+You can fly direct to the Philippines from Australia departing either Sydney (via Qantas, Philippine Airlines, and Cebu Pacific), Melbourne (via Philippine Airlines) and Brisbane (via Philippine Airlines), landing in Manila.

 Flights from Australia to Manila usually take up to 8.5 hours.
 From NAIA, you’ll find it’s very easy to fly domestically to other parts of the Philippines.

 If you’re happy to transit, you can also reach the Philippines via cities like Bangkok, Singapore, Kuala Lumpur or Hong Kong.
 Some airlines even offer direct flights from these cities to other international airports in the Philippines.
 If you’re flying in from Asia, you might want to consider these international airports, especially if your travel itinerary includes the following:

 There is now a direct flight between New Zealand and the Philippines via Philippine Airlines.
 But you are certainly welcome to choose to fly via Sydney or transit through South-East Asia and take a direct flight from there.

 When booking flights, we highly recommend booking early.
 Flights in the months of December, January and February may be snapped up quickly by Filipinos who return to the country to visit their families for Christmas or Chinese New Year.

 If you’re planning to dive and would like to bring your own equipment, we suggest checking the baggage weight limit of the flight carrier you’ve booked with.
 Weight limits may vary between international and domestic carriers.

 © 2020 The official website of the Philippines Department of Tourism in Australia & New Zealand.
 All rights reserved